> Return to HOME

 (3) Material facts may not on their own be brought to issue in declaratory action.

-Unquantified claim and declaratory action
+Unquantified claim action

 ARTICLE 107- (1) In cases where he cannot be expected to fully and precisely determine the quantity or amount of the claim on the date the claim is filed or this is impossible, the creditor may file an unquantified claim action by specifying the legal relationship and a minimum quantity or amount.

 (2) (Amended: 22/7/2020-7251/Art.
 7) As soon as the quantity or amount of the claim becomes fully and precisely determinable ensuing from information disclosed by the opposing party or the examination proceedings, the claimant may fully and absolutely specify his claim without being subject to the bar on expansion of the claim within an absolute period of two weeks granted by the judge without the examination proceedings terminating.
 Otherwise, the proceedings are adjudicated as per the amount and value specified in the relief sought.

 (3) (Repealed: 22/7/2020-7251/Art.
 7)

 ARTICLE 108- (1) By means of formative action, application is made to the court for the creation of a new legal situation or the modification of the content of an existing legal situation or its extinction.